inQWIRE/VQO/README.md

 ```

 *Notes*:
 * Depending on your system, you may need to replace 4.12.0 in the instructions above with something like "ocaml-base-compiler.4.12.0".
-Any version of OCaml >= 4.05.0 should be fine.
+Any recent version of OCaml should be fine.
-* We have tested compilation with Coq v8.13.2.
+* We require Coq version >= 8.12.
+We have tested compilation with 8.12.2, 8.13.2, and 8.14.0.
 * opam error messages and warnings are typically informative, so if you run into trouble then make sure you read the console output.

 ## Compiling & Running VQO